Malta in the Eurovision Song Contest 2015: Competing entries

 Artists and composers were able to submit their entries between 28 and 29 August 2014 to the PBS Creativity Hub in Gwardamanġa.
 Artists were also required to submit a cover version of another song along with their entry application.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with a maximum of two in the semi-final and one in the final.
 2014 national final winner Firelight were unable to compete due to a rule that prevented the previous winner from competing in the following competition.
 134 entries were received by the broadcaster.
 On 26 September 2014, PBS announced a shortlist of 48 entries that had progressed through the selection process.
 The twenty songs selected to compete in the semi-final were announced on the TVM programme Xarabank on 3 October 2014.
 In order to present the competing songs to the public, the semi-finalists filmed promotional videos for their entries which were released on 20 October 2014.
 Among the selected competing artists were former Maltese Eurovision entrants Ludwig Galea (performing as part of the group Trilogy) who represented Malta in the 2004 contest, Glen Vella who represented Malta in the 2011 contest, and Gianluca Bezzina (performing as part of the group L-Aħwa) who represented Malta in the 2013 contest.
 Daniel Testa represented Malta in the Junior Eurovision Song Contest 2008.

-Among the songwriters, Boris Cezek, Paul Abela, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Alexander Rybak represented Norway and won the 2009 edition; Jan van Dijk co-wrote the Portuguese entry in 1990; Charlie Mason co-wrote the Italian entry in 2012 and the winning Austrian entry in 2014.
+Shows

 Semi-final

 The semi-final took place on 21 November 2014.
 Twenty songs competed for fourteen qualifying spots in the final.
 The running order for the semi-final was announced on 28 October 2014.
 The show was opened with a guest performance by the 2014 Maltese Junior Eurovision entrant Federica Falzon performing "Diamonds".